About Robin Hood

 Salary is competitive and commensurate with experience.
 Robin Hood has excellent benefits and encourages strong work-life balance.

 Please visit our website to complete our online application.

 Robin Hood is an equal opportunity employer.
-Applicants from diverse backgrounds are encouraged to apply.
+Applicants from diverse backgrounds and identities are encouraged to apply.

 Please note that Robin Hood Foundation has adopted a COVID-19 vaccination policy to safeguard the health and well-being of our employees.
 As a condition of employment, Robin Hood employees are required to be fully vaccinated for COVID-19, unless a reasonable accommodation is approved or as otherwise required by law.